d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

     return X.reshape(X.shape[0], X.shape[1], -1)
 ```

-Let us test the `MultiHeadAttention` model in the a toy example.
+Let us test the `MultiHeadAttention` model in a toy example.
 Create a multi-head attention with the hidden size $d_o = 100$, the output will share the same batch size and sequence length as the input, but the last dimension will be equal to the `num_hiddens` $= 100$.

 ```{.python .input}
 cell = MultiHeadAttention(100, 10, 0.5)